A travel guide to the best attractions in Gibraltar, Southern Spain: the perfect Gibraltar Itinerary

 The best way to visit Ronda from Gibraltar is to take a scenic 1h 20m rail journey from Algeciras.
 Built straddling a massive gap in the mountains carved out by the Río Guadalevín, the Puente Nuevo (new bridge) connects the old town with the new.

 Ronda has a rich history that dates back to pre-Roman times and is credited with being the birthplace of modern bullfighting.
+Today, visiting Ronda is one of the best things to do in Andalucia.
 Earnest Hemingway adored Ronda as did Hollywood actor Orson Wells whose ashes are buried in the town.